Gutians: Origin

 Little is known of the origins, material culture or language of the Guti, as contemporary sources provide few details and no artifacts have been positively identified.
 As the Gutian language lacks a text corpus, apart from some proper names, its similarities to other languages are impossible to verify.
-The names of Gutian kings suggest that the language was not closely related to any languages of the region, including Sumerian, Akkadian, Hurrian, Hittite, and Elamite.
-Most scholars reject the attempt to link Gutian king names to Indo-European languages.
+The names of Gutian kings suggest that the language was not closely related to any languages of the region at the time, including Sumerian, Akkadian, Hurrian, Hittite, Eblaite and Elamite.
+Scholars reject the attempt to link Gutian king names to Indo-European languages, which had not yet arrived in the region.